 These are just a few of the comments I hear on a daily basis from patients after their LASIK surgery.

-If you’re ready to see if LASIK vision correction is right for you, book a consultation with DLV Vision.
-It’s free, and you may find that LASIK is the perfect solution to your vision correction needs.
-You have nothing to lose (except perhaps your glasses and contacts!) and everything to gain (including clear vision through your own eyes!).
+If you’re ready to see if LASIK laser vision correction is right for you, take our LASIK self test and book a consultation with Dougherty Laser Vision.
+It’s free, easy to book online, and you may find that LASIK is the perfect solution to your vision correction needs.
+You have nothing to lose, except perhaps your glasses and contacts, and everything to gain—including clear vision through your own eyes!